 IMPORTANT UPDATE: Pinterest has discontinued the Creator Rewards program as of November 30, 2022.
 They will be focusing on other areas of monetization possibilities for creators moving forward, including adding the ability to link Idea Pins!

 Pinterest released a Creator Rewards program in October 2021, and then a Creator Fund in 2022.
-It’s created some confusion and curiosity for all of us about what the programs are and if there’s a difference.
+It created some confusion and curiosity for all of us about what the programs are and if there’s a difference.

-What is the Creator Rewards Program?
+What Was the Creator Rewards Program?

-The Creator Rewards program is a way for creators to earn money for creating original Idea Pins, in response to monthly reward goals created by Pinterest.
+The Creator Rewards program was a way for creators to earn money for creating original Idea Pins, in response to monthly reward goals created by Pinterest.
 Pinterest will pay creators directly for their most inspiring, quality content and organic engagement.

 If you haven’t turned your Pinterest account into a business account yet, please do it today.
 Besides being against the terms of service to run your business through a personal account, you get so much more that you need for your business.